 Culture

-There wasn’t a whole lot for the Pirates to celebrate during this game.
-However, they did win the game the night before, and the Jolly Roger flag was flying high during the day (the flag is raised when the Pirates win).
+Although there wasn’t much for the Pirates to celebrate during this game, they had won the night before, so the Jolly Roger flag was proudly flying high over the stadium – one of Pittsburgh’s cherished baseball traditions.

 Summary & Scoring